bhawke/product-starter-kit/README.md

 2. Edit app/CNAME and replace with the new registered domain name
 3. Deploy to github pages ```$ gulp deploy ```

-## TODO
-* Create proper landing page
-* Add documentation to point a custom domain to the project page
-* Include google analytics
-* Include feedback capabilities (firebase to store date???)

 ## Credit
-This starter kit was derived from [Polymer Starter Kit] (https://developers.google.com/web/tools/polymer-starter-kit/)
+This starter kit was derived from [Polymer Starter Kit] (https://developers.google.com/web/tools/polymer-starter-kit/).
+Keep this project in sync with it as it contains best practices for cross browser + cross platform.